 “A Short History of Bitcoin Myths - Unmasking the parasites and taking you back to the Story, Design, Protocol and Vision of the Original Bitcoin”

-This blog is the first extract from our upcoming eBook, “A Short History of Bitcoin Myths”.
-Register your interest, and we'll send you an invitation to download your complimentary copy as soon as it becomes available.
-You can also read extracts that have been published since over here:
+This blog is the first extract from our eBook, 'A Short History of Bitcoin Myths'.
+You can download your copy here or read other extracts over here:

 Part 1: A Short History of Bitcoin Myths

 When the Bitcoin whitepaper and its Genesis block saw the light a little over ten years ago, cypherpunks and techies did a double-take trying to gain an understanding of what the technology is, how it can be applied, and what it means for society.

 In the decade since the mining of its Genesis block, ‘the Bitcoin project’ has come to mean different things to different people.
 The matter has become so complicated that there are currently several independent (and somewhat contradictory) projects that claim to be The Original Bitcoin.

 For some, the solution is to embrace all projects that lay claim to the term “cryptocurrency”.
 They say that an inclusive approach will push the Bitcoin project forward to the benefit of society.

 "Don’t focus on ticker, but on Bitcoin’s underlying technology"- Jimmy Nguyen, nChain and Bitcoin Association